-Legalized Marijuana in Colorado
+Legalized Marijuana in Denver

 How to Purchase

 On January 1, 2014, Colorado became the first state to allow legal recreational marijuana sales for any purpose to anyone over 21.
 Purchasing marijuana in Colorado at a licensed recreational shop is as simple as walking into the store, showing your ID, and buying it in the desired form.
-Dispensaries are medical-only, however, and require a doctor-issued medical card for entry, while some buildings are designated as offering medical and recreational.
+Some dispensaries are medical-only, however, and require a doctor-issued medical card for entry, while some buildings are designated as offering medical and recreational.

 Where to Consume

-You can drive legally while possessing marijuana in a vehicle the same way you can with alcohol: It needs to be sealed.
+You can drive legally while possessing marijuana in a vehicle the same way you can with alcohol: it just needs to be sealed.
 Driving stoned is against the law, and legal limits have been established for the amount of THC a driver can have in his or her system.
 Taking marijuana on a plane is illegal, as is transporting it to another state, even to a state where it’s also legal.

 Several tour groups offer marijuana-based services that include airport transfers, tours of marijuana-growing operations, transport to recreational shops, and enough time in party-style buses to smoke, consume edible marijuana products and visit local eateries, explore museums and other cultural events, and then get dropped off for a stay at a "cannabis-friendly" hotel.